arthurysong/unit-testing-tutorial/Notes.md

 console.log(wrapper.debug()) => to output what a shallow is rendering. shallow().childAt() => grabs the child component of index you pass .dive() => enzyme method will grab nested elements instead of just shallow.

+simulate enzyme documentation

+Checking your methods:
+One that updates your component state
+One that returns a value

+What is shallow.instance???
+Returns a classInstance where you can use the methods within the class.
+And you can also the state of the class.!!